 We often talk about how psychological safety is the key to thriving work environments.

-We check in with each other both qualitatively and quantitatively, too.
-Each team member has a weekly 1:1 during where they can discuss anything with their manager.
+In addition, we check in with each other both qualitatively and quantitatively.
+Each team member has a weekly 1:1 where they can discuss anything with their manager and we view this feedback as a two-way street.
 As a team, we also conduct a bi-yearly Team Experience Survey to understand how we’re doing as an organization.
 One of the key components that we assess is Team Psychological Safety.
 We ask questions derived from the work of Amy Edmondson, PhD – the scientist who developed the concept of psychological safety – to understand how the team is feeling about taking risks, asking for help, and making mistakes at Aptible.

 We’re very proud of what the results say about psychological safety at Aptible today!
 Our most recent results show that our team feels overwhelmingly positive when asked about various aspects of psychological safety, something we actively work hard to protect: